rwang301/COMP3900-Project/documentation/Proposal.md

 - As a job seeker, I would like to be able to search for all available jobs so that I know everything which employers are currently offering.

   - Job seekers can browse for jobs through a searchbar.
-  - Job seekers can search for specific jobs according to inputted criteria such as description, responsibilities, location, employment type and/or renumeration.
+  - Job seekers can search for specific jobs according to inputted criteria such as description, responsibilities, location, employment type and/or remuneration.
   - Job seekers can search by pressing the 'enter' key on their keyboard or pressing the 'find jobs' button.
-  - Jobs are displayed to job seekers one at a time.
+  - ***Jobs are displayed to job seekers one at a time.***
   - Jobs can be saved if job seekers are interested in them.
   - If a particular job is not interesting to a job seeker, job seekers can view the next job by using the ‘right arrow’ key or by pressing the ‘next button’.
   - If a job seeker wants to visit a previous job, they can press the ‘left arrow key’ or by pressing the ‘previous button’.